Flush with COVID-19 aid, schools steer funding to sports

 “We continue to strongly encourage every district to use these funds to help address these issues, including by using our Return to School Roadmap and by providing guidance on how to use these funds,” the department said.

-So far, there's been little pushback on athletic spending.
-In August, education officials in Illinois rejected a school’s plan to use federal money on a football field.
-But other states say it isn't their place to challenge spending decisions.
+So far, athletic spending has generated little pushback from states, which are responsible for making sure districts spend the money appropriately.
+In August, education officials in Illinois rejected a school’s plan to use the funds on a football field.
+But other states say it isn't their place to challenge school spending decisions.

 Iowa's education department approved the weight room project in Roland-Story, saying the federal guidelines allow "capital expenditures for special purpose equipment."